reservoir-labs/api/README.md

 # Reservoir Finance REST API

 ## Description
-The readonly API for Reservoir Finance, simply efficient DeFi on arbitrum.
+The readonly API for Reservoir Finance, simply efficient DeFi on Avalanche.

 ## Installation
 The use of NVM (node version manager) is recommended.